-- 1. Submitted results will be verified by the Lead Moderator - 2.
+- 1. Submitted results will be verified by the Lead Quality Reviewer - 2.
 Results will be initially assessed.
 Completed and signed minutes must be received for this stage to begin. - 3.
 Any queries will be raised regarding results with the Access to HE Coordinator, Administrator or nominated contact. - 4.
 Any learners who cannot be processed due to outstanding query will be held back.
 It is essential that this is avoided and queries are resolved quickly with the provider. - 5.
 Results will be awarded to learners and reports generated. - 6.
-Award reports to be sent to and checked by providers who must confirm that
+Award reports to be sent to and checked by providers who must confirm that results are correct.
+Please make sure that the contact (named at the FAB) is available to confirm these reports otherwise there may be a delay in your learner receiving their certificates.

-- results are correct. - 7.
-Open Awards generate certificates and post to the Access to HE Administrator or nominated contact by recorded delivery. - 8.
+- 7. Open Awards generate certificates and post to the Access to HE Administrator or nominated contact by recorded delivery. - 8.
 Access to HE Administrator or nominated contact confirms receipt of certificates using guidance provided on letter accompanying certificates.